frkatona/Photothermal-Exotherm-Conversion-Boundary-Model/README.md

 # FEM Heat Transfer with Reactive Medium

-This project simulates transient heat transfer in a 2D domain heated by a laser source, coupled with an exothermic/endothermic chemical reaction.
+This project models chemical conversion in a 2D domain with heat sources from a pulsed laser and the resulting exotherms of heated reactants.

 ![alt text](output.gif)

+---

-A python script that creates a 2D transient heat-transfer simulation on a rectangular domain using a finite-element method (FEM) with linear triangular elements.
-Heat diffusion is solved with a fully implicit (backward-Euler) time discretization, while a Gaussian laser pulse and a temperature-dependent exothermic reaction act as volumetric heat sources; the reaction kinetics are advanced explicitly.
-The model tracks both the temperature field and a local conversion fraction, coupling Arrhenius-type chemistry to thermal evolution and visualizing the results through a contour plot animation.
+The beam is modeled as Gaussian (spatially and temporally) and the reaction is modeled with first order kinetics, advanced explicitly.
+Heat diffusion is solved with a fully implicit (backward-Euler) time discretization.
+The model tracks both the temperature field and a local conversion fraction and outputs an animation of the subsequent plots.

 ## to-do